Anthony TS Ho

-Prof. Anthony TS Ho (何东旋教授) FIET, FInstP, FBCS, CEng, CPhys is a British computer scientist and Professor of Multimedia Security at the University of Surrey.
+Anthony TS Ho (何东旋教授) is a British computer scientist and Professor of Multimedia Security at the University of Surrey.

 Biography

 Anthony TS Ho received his PhD in Digital Image Processing at King's College London in 1983.
 He was awarded an MSc in Applied Optics at Imperial College in 1980.
 Prior to that, he graduated with a BSc in Physical Electronics from Newcastle Polytechnic (now Northumbria University) in 1979.
-From 1994 to 2015, he was a Senior Lecturer, then Associate Professor at Nanyang Technological University, Singapore.
+From 1994 to 2015, he was a Senior Lecturer, then associate professor at Nanyang Technological University, Singapore.
 He moved to the University of Surrey in 2006 as Professor of Multimedia Security, and was Head of the Department of Computer Science from 2010 until 2015.
 He was awarded the Tianjin Distinguished Visiting Professorship by the Tianjin Municipal Commission of Education, Tianjin, China in 2016, hosted by the Tianjin University of Science and Technology.
-He is also a Visiting Professor at Wuhan University of Technology, Wuhan, China and the University of Malaya, Kuala Lumpur, Malaysia.
+He has also been a visiting professor at Wuhan University of Technology, Wuhan, China and the University of Malaya, Kuala Lumpur, Malaysia.